OljaKli/navio-docs/docs/Navio-APM/ardupilot-upgrade.md

 We're now in process of transitioning our deploy scheme.
 That's why we strongly encourage you to look into this article.
 For a year our users had been asked to install a *deb* package with a ```dpkg -i``` command.
 This is a rather cumbersome way to get things done.
-From now on we deploy the packages to our repository making to possible to use ```apt-get``` out of the box.
+From now on we deploy the packages to our repository making it possible to use ```apt-get``` out of the box.

 #### General warnings